Catholic Church in Greenland

 The Catholic Church in Greenland is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 There are very few Catholics in this overwhelmingly Protestant territory.
 There are 50 registered Catholics and only approximately 4 native Greenlander Catholics out of a population of 57,000.
 They are part of the only Catholic parish in Greenland, in Nuuk, the island's capital.
 The whole island is under the jurisdiction of the Diocese of Copenhagen, Denmark.

-Catholicism was introduced to Greenland in the 11th century with the help of the King of Norway, establishing the first churches in the America, and after much effort the people of Greenland received a bishop.
+Catholicism was introduced to Greenland in the 11th century with the help of the King of Norway, establishing the first churches in the Americas, and after much effort the people of Greenland received a bishop.
 The church thrived with the Norse colony which saw its peak in the 14th century, and had an active relationship with Scandinavia and the European continent; the church also participated in the European exploration of the Americas.
 The abandonment of the colony around 1450 ended any church presence in Greenland and the Protestant Reformation in Denmark effectively shut Greenland from any Catholic presence until the 20th century, when freedom of religion was declared and a small permanent Catholic presence reestablished.